Seddryck/Didot/docs/_docs/cli-options.md

 ### Engine option

-Shortcut: -e
+- Shortcut: `-e`
-Long: --Engine
+- Long: `--Engine`
-Description: Specifies the template engine to use (scriban, fluid, dotliquid, handlebars, smartformat, stringtemplate).
+- Description: Specifies the template engine to use (scriban, fluid, dotliquid, handlebars, smartformat, stringtemplate).
-Accept: single value.
+- Accept: single value.
 When omitted Didot will select the engine based on the extension of the template file.
-Example: `-efluid` or `--Engine=fluid`
+- Example: `-efluid` or `--Engine=fluid`

 ### Engine files' extension association option

-Shortcut: -x
+- Shortcut: `-x`
-Long: --EngineExtension
+- Long: `--EngineExtension`
-Description: Specifies additional or replacing association between a file extension and an engine for automatic detection
+- Description: Specifies additional or replacing association between a file extension and an engine for automatic detection
-Accept: multiple key-value pairs.
+- Accept: multiple key-value pairs.
-Mandatory: no.
+- Mandatory: no.
-Example: `-xtxt:handlebars;liquid:fluid` or `--EngineExtension=txt:handlebars;liquid:fluid`
+- Example: `-xtxt:handlebars;liquid:fluid` or `--EngineExtension=txt:handlebars;liquid:fluid`

-### Source Option
+### Source option

-Shortcut: `-s`
+- Shortcut: `-s`
-Long: `--Source`
+- Long: `--Source`
+- Accept: single value or multiple key-value pairs.
+- Description:
-Description: Specifies the path to the source file.
+  - if single value is provided, it specifies the path to the source file.
 If omitted, input can be taken from StdIn.
-Accept: single value.
+  - if multiple key-value pairs are provided, each of them specifies a part of the model and the key representing the tag in the model.
-Exclusive: can't be set with the parameter `--StdIn`
+- Exclusive: can't be set with the parameter `--StdIn`
-Example: `-spath/to/source` or `--Source=path/to/source`
+- Example: `-spath/to/source` or `--Source=path/to/source`

-### Parser Option
+### Parser option

-Shortcut: -p
+- Shortcut: `-p`
-Long: --Parser
+- Long: `--Parser`
-Description: Specifies the parser to use (YAML, JSON, XML).
+- Description: Specifies the parser to use (YAML, JSON, XML).
-Accept: single value.
+- Accept: single value.
-Mandatory: no expect if `--StdIn` is specified.
+- Mandatory: no expect if `--StdIn` is specified.
 When omitted Didot will select the parser based on the extension of the source file
-Example: `-pYAML` or `--Parser=YAML`
+- Example: `-pYAML` or `--Parser=YAML`

 ### Parser files' extension association option

-Shortcut: -X
+- Shortcut: `-X`
-Long: --ParserExtension
+- Long: `--ParserExtension`
-Description: Specifies additional or replacing association between a file extension and a parser for automatic detection
+- Description: Specifies additional or replacing association between a file extension and a parser for automatic detection
-Accept: multiple key-value pairs.
+- Accept: multiple key-value pairs.
-Mandatory: no.
+- Mandatory: no.
-Example: `-xtxt:yaml;dat:json` or `--ParserExtension=txt:yaml;dat:json`
+- Example: `-xtxt:yaml;dat:json` or `--ParserExtension=txt:yaml;dat:json`

-### StdIn Option
+### StdIn option

-Shortcut: `-i`
+- Shortcut: `-i`
-Long: --StdIn
+- Long: `--StdIn`
-Description: Specifies the input to the source data as coming from the StdIn.
+- Description: Specifies the input to the source data as coming from the StdIn.
-Accept: switch value.
+- Accept: switch value.
-Exclusive: can't be set with the parameter `--Source`
+- Exclusive: can't be set with the parameter `--Source`
-Example: `-i` or `--StdIn`
+- Example: `-i` or `--StdIn`

-### Output Option
+### Output option

-Shortcut: `-o`
+- Shortcut: `-o`
-Long: `--Output`
+- Long: `--Output`
-Description: Specifies the path to the generated output file.
+- Description: Specifies the path to the generated output file.
 If omitted, output is rendered to StdOut.
-Accept: single value.
+- Accept: single value.
-Mandatory: no.
+- Mandatory: no.
-Example: `-opath/to/output` or `--Output=path/to/output`
+- Example: `-opath/to/output` or `--Output=path/to/output`